Environmental Constraints and Management Responses for Interseeding Cover Crops in Northeast Grain Rotations

 Accomplishments:

-Coordinated on-farm strip trials were initiated at seven farms in the 2021 growing season and will be completed in the spring of 2022.
+Coordinated on-farm strip trials were initiated at seven farms in the 2021 growing season and were completed in the spring of 2022.
 Farm locations included Niagara County, NY (n = 2), Genesee County, NY (n = 2), Ontario County, NY (n = 1), Cambria County, PA (n = 1), and Blair County, PA (n = 1).

 Milestone #4 (click to expand/collapse)